What we flush impacts the environment

 - Check with your county and the state of Minnesota to learn where you can properly dispose of unwanted household hazardous waste.

-- Avoid single-use plastics, such as water bottles, utensils, and shopping bags.
+- Avoid single-use plastics, such as bottled water, utensils, and shopping bags.

 - Make sure whatever plastics you do use are recycled or put in the trash.